Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration/List_linked_channels.md

 **Step 1**

-1. Enter linked channel name in the search bar above the list of linked channels in RHS.

-**Step 2**

-1. Enter unlinked channel name on invalid channel name in the search bar above the list of linked channels in RHS.
+1. Click on MS Teams sync icon in App bar or channel header and open the RHS when the channels are linked on MM.

 **Expected**

-The user should be able to verify the searched linked channel in the list of linked channels in the RHS of MS Teams sync plugin on MM.
+The user should be able to see the list of linked channels in the RHS of MS Teams sync plugin on MM.
-After step 2, The user should get the search not found message in the RHS of MS Teams sync plugin on MM.